darlanmoraes/docker-camunda-bpm-platform/README.md

-# Running Camund with LDAP Authentication
+# Running Camunda with LDAP Authentication

 This fork is a test that was made using LDAP users + groups.